【失敗談】初めてのトレランで気をつけないといけないこと

 Anyway, trail running is a very dangerous sport, and people have died from it quite often.
 (Come to think of it, Hiroyuki said that people who do trail running are crazy.)

-Even experienced people can get lost or fall and get injured, so if you're a first-timer, it's a good idea to get used to it by participating in something like a "First Time Trail Run" event, like the one listed below.
+Even veterans can get lost or fall and get injured, so if you're a beginner, it's a good idea to get used to trail running by participating in something like a "First Time Trail Run" event on a website like the one below.
+Generally, it's not recommended to run trails alone.

 moshicom: https://moshicom.com/

-People who do trail running have a strong sense of camaraderie, so I think you'll be able to make friends who can enjoy trail running with you.
+People who do trail running have a strong sense of camaraderie and are very easygoing, so I think you'll be able to make friends who can enjoy trail running with you.

-Based on my own experiences, I have told you about the things you should be careful of and the precautions you should take on your first trail run.
-I am still a beginner myself, so I am of course not in a position to preach, but please make sure you are well prepared before your first trail run!
+Based on my own experiences, I have shared with you some things to be careful of and things to be aware of on your first trail run.
+I am still a beginner myself, so I am of course not in a position to tell you what to do, but please make sure you are well prepared before your first trail run!

 [Trail running trend news]